 He snorted.
-“What did I do?” he echoed.
-“He was aiming a baton at your head and treating you like an animal.
+“What did I do?
+He was aiming a baton at your head.
 What was I to do?
 Kiss him?”

 She lowered her chin in an effort to remain calm.
 “You certainly had no qualms in kissing me against my will.
 Why not him, too?”

-“Haan.
-Assaulting people until they bleed is not a rescue.
-That is an act of violence and for all we know he is now dead.”
+“Assaulting people until they bleed is not a legal courtesy.
+This is an act of violence and for all we know he is now dead.”

 The Field Marshal groaned, attempting to move against the iron shackles, before fading back into unconsciousness on the dirt.